Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 In the modern digital arena, customers and users expect excellent design and usability more than ever.
 Poorly designed websites will put customers off or fail to convert those customers who see past the poor layout.
 Design thinking is business thinking.

-Think of any marketing campaign you’ve run.
+For instance, think of any marketing campaign you’ve run.
 The choice of the images, the font, the location of your call to action are all defined by thinking in terms of design.

 - Web Design Process